-- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift gear to neutral. - Switch off the ignition by turning the ignition key to the position ⋈.
+- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift the transmission to neutral position. - Switch off the ignition by turning the ignition key to the position \boxtimes .

 If the engine is switched off with the emergency OFF switch and the ignition remains switched on at the ignition lock, power continues to flow to most power consumers.
-This discharges the battery.
+This discharges the 12-V battery.
 You should therefore always switch off the engine with the ignition lock - the emergency OFF switch is intended for emergencies only.